PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub.md

 *13* Choose the *Branch* of your repository.
 For this example, I only have the master branch.
 If you have more branches for your project, they will displayed in the dropdown list.

 *14* Choose the *root folder* of your repository.
 Ideally, this should be the location of where the directories of Cloud Code are located in your account.
 In this example, they were included at the top-level so my root folder selection would be *'/'*.
-If I wanted to only synchronise what is in the Events category, I would choose *event*.
+If I wanted to only synchronize what is in the Events category, I would choose *event*.

 ![](img/GitSynch/11.png)